Things To Do in June Lake

 - Day Trips – There are many inspiring and beautiful places to explore just a short drive from June Lake.
 Yosemite National Park, a piece of paradise with plunging waterfalls, giant sequoia groves, and scenic peaks, is only a 30-minute drive north of June Lake.
 20 minutes to the south is the premier mountain resort town of Mammoth Lakes and the gateway to the Reds Meadow Valley, Devils Postpile National Monument, and the Ansel Adams Wilderness.
 Hike to Thousand Island Lake, a remote wilderness area of spectacular beauty and one of June Lake’s best kept secrets.
 Other nearby sites in the area to visit are The Mono Lake Tufa Reserve, drive along the historic Tioga Pass into Tuolomne Meadows and the rest of Yosemite National Park.
 For something completely different, head to Bodie, California’s official state gold rush ghost town where more than 100 buildings remain standing - Bodie is the most well-preserved ghost town in the US.

 - Winter Adventures – June Mountain Ski Area consists of two mountains, Rainbow Mountain and June Mountain connected by Rainbow Ridge, and offers 1,500 acres of magical winter snow and powder amidst High Sierra scenery.
 The diverse terrain is 80% beginner and intermediate with six chair lifts, 35 runs, terrain parks to entertain, short lift lines, and inexpensive lift tickets.
 A quieter, family-friendly alternative to nearby Mammoth Mountain.
-Ride J7 to the peak of June Mountain for access to great backcountry skiing, explore the terrain on the loop for a fun day snowmobiling, escape to the beauty of the mountains for scenic cross-country skiing and snowshoeing, or head to the Silver Meadow trails closer to town.
+Skiers looking for more solitude and open spaces can even ride J7 to the peak of June Mountain for access to great backcountry skiing!
+Other wintertime activities in the June Lake area include exploring the terrain on the loop during a fun day of snowmobiling, escaping to the beauty of the mountains for scenic cross-country skiing and snowshoeing, or heading to the Silver Meadow trails closer to town.
 For the ultimate winter adventure, June Lake also offers exceptional ice climbing both for beginners and those looking for the ultimate thrill.
 Beginners can scale the frozen Horsetail Falls or for a bigger challenge head to Lee Vining Canyon.
 Guides are available in the area.